Plato (comic poet)

 Plato (also Plato Comicus; Ancient Greek: Πλάτων Κωμικός) was an Athenian comic poet and contemporary of Aristophanes.
 None of his plays survive intact, but the titles of thirty of them are known, including a Hyperbolus (c.
 420–416 BC), Victories (after 421), Cleophon (in 405), and Phaon (probably in 391).
 The titles suggest that his themes were often political.
 In 410 BC, one of his plays took first prize at the City Dionysia.

 Phaon included a scene (quoted in the Deipnosophistae of Athenaeus) in which a character sits down to study a poem about gastronomy (in fact mostly about aphrodisiacs) and reads some of it aloud: "In ashes first your onions roast, Till they are brown as toast, Then with sauce and gravy cover; Eat them, you'll be strong all over."
 The poem is in hexameters, and therefore sounds like a lampoon of the work of Archestratus, although the speaker calls it "a book by Philoxenus", meaning either the poet Philoxenus of Cythera, the glutton Philoxenus of Leucas, or both indiscriminately.

+It has been suggested by Ida Soldini that, contrary to the persuasion of contemporary scholars, Plato the comic poet and Plato the philosopher, the founder of the old Athenian Academy could very well be one and the same person.